If you find that Lightspeed is frequently appearing in offline mode, there may be some gremlins in your network.

 (Hint - The router is what allows your register to talk to your printer.)

-When the Internet goes down, this cuts you off from Kounta HQ - but we knew this could happen so we've built Kounta to work offline.
+When the Internet goes down, this cuts you off from Lightspeed HQ - but we knew this could happen so we've built Lightspeed to work offline.

 The sales will be stored on your register until you’re back online - so if you’re offsite you won’t be able to see your latest sales until you’re back online.

 If the network (Wi-Fi) is down then your devices are no longer able to talk to each other - even if you can still connect to the internet.